 and Åbergs abergsvtc.se

 For V8-engines and related matter, Norrlands Custom norrlandscustom.com is referred to a lot, while even Delta Motorsports in Phoenix, Arizona, gets mentioned.
+Please note that ordering from the US has become absurdly uncertain due to repeated changes of customs duties.
+Postal services are partly not taking on deliveries from the US due to related customs issues.

 For brakes and related matter, Nobtec i Norrköping nobtec.se have earned warm words of praise, while over in GB Classicar Automotive classicarautomotive.co.uk offers spare parts to brakes and brake-systems in vintage cars.